-This Sub-fund does not seek to make sustainable investments or invest in are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+This Sub-fund does not seek to make sustainable investments or invest in enabling and/or transitional activities.

+Transitional activities are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.